PeterDrake/drakepedia/algorithms/sorting.md

 1. Insertion sort.
 1. Shuffle the array before sorting.
 1. It makes the additional assumption that the data are uniformly distributed across a known range.
 Since it uses arithmetic to place keys into buckets, it is not a comparison sort and the lower bound does not apply.
+1. Insertion sort repeatedly finds the next item in the unsorted region and inserts it among the already sorted items.
+Selection sort repeatedly finds the smallest item among the unsorted items and adds it to the end of the sorted region.